Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 Forking allows you to view and edit a copy of the repository without affecting the "master".

+### Clone the GitHub Repository
+Log in to your GitHub account and navigate to this repository using the URL above. near the top of the repository click on Code dropdown button and choose HTTPS link, copying it using the provided copy button.

+In your IDE open GIT Bash, change the directory to wherever you wish to save your work, then type git clone and paste in the URL copied earlier.

 ### Python Package Requirements
 The site utilises server-side python script and relies on a number of pre-built packages to function.
 On its host environment these packages will be installed in advance, however should you wish to duplicate the site the following will be required: